 The Master of Science Palliative Care programme is aimed at advancing the health professionals' repertoire of knowledge and skills for palliative care practice.

 Particular strengths of the programme include:

 A range of teaching methods including lectures, workshops and seminars are used.

 It is essential that you have access to a personal computer and an email account as communication with students is primarily undertaken by email.

 Lecture handouts/announcements are made available to students via Blackboard (a Virtual Learning Environment (VLE) that supports online learning and teaching) and/or via email.
 Messages from the university regarding examination policy and procedures are also sent via email.
 The Master of Science Palliative Care enables students to gain a broad and deep understanding of subjects relevant to caring for patients with life limiting illness who require impeccable assessment and management of complex symptoms.
 Particular emphasis is placed on recent national and international research findings and/or evidence-based guidelines and recommendations aimed at ensuring optimal outcomes for patients with cancer.

-This is a one (academic) year programme, broken down into two trimesters.
+This is a one (academic) year programme, broken down into three trimesters.
 Assessments are varied (assignments and completion of a Dissertation).

-You will complete one module in total (additional 30 credits added to Grad Dip):
+You will complete two modules in total (additional 30 credits added to Grad Dip):

 The Master of Science Palliative Care will enhance your research knowledge and skills in the context of palliative care.